Johcee-enet/foundation-monorepo/README.md

 ```

 ## About
+User the T3-stack to host modules for react-native, nextjs applications
 Ever wondered how to migrate your T3 application into a monorepo?
 Stop right here!
 This is the perfect starter repo to get you running with the perfect stack!

 It uses [Turborepo](https://turborepo.org) and contains: